Kryreth/TwitchMind/replit.md

 **Framework**: React with TypeScript, using Vite as the build tool.
 **UI Component System**: Shadcn UI (New York variant) built on Radix UI primitives, featuring a dark-first design with Twitch-inspired purple accent colors (HSL 265 100% 70%).
 **State Management**: TanStack Query (React Query) for server state and data fetching, integrated with WebSockets for real-time chat updates.
-**Routing**: Wouter for lightweight client-side routing across eight main pages: Dashboard, Live Chat, Analytics, AI Controls, DachiStream, VIP Management, Raid Management, Monitor, and Settings.
+**Routing**: Wouter for lightweight client-side routing across nine main pages: Dashboard, Live Chat, Analytics, AI Controls, DachiStream, VIP Management, Raid Management, Monitor, Audio Settings, and Settings.
 **Styling**: Tailwind CSS with custom design tokens for theming and a custom color palette matching the Twitch aesthetic.
 **Data Visualization**: Recharts library for analytics charts, including bar charts for user activity, pie charts for sentiment distribution, and line charts for sentiment trends.